 The Justice Initiative has made every effort to ensure our information is accurate.
 However, this brief is provided for information purposes only.
 It does not constitute legal advice.
 The way you use this brief will depend on the details of your case, your client’s situation, and specificities of your domestic legal framework.

-This brief will be translated into Spanish, Italian, Turkish, German, French, Russian, Polish, Ukrainian, and Hungarian.
-If you have any questions or feedback about the brief, would like a translated version of the brief in another language, or would like to keep the Justice Initiative informed about cases in your country that deal with access to legal assistance, please contact Marion Isobel at email@example.com.
+This brief is available in Spanish, Italian, Turkish, German, French, Russian, Polish, Ukrainian, and Hungarian.
+If you have any questions or feedback about the brief, would like a translated version of the brief in another language, or would like to keep the Justice Initiative informed about cases in your country that deal with access to legal assistance, please contact Marion Isobel at firstname.lastname@example.org.